 Field Training Program – required for students in their last quarter on the West campus, this intensive internship program places you with a practicing doctor of chiropractic.

-Intern Preceptor Program – for students in their last quarter or trimester on the Davenport or Florida campuses, this intensive internships program places you with a practicing doctor of chiropractic.
+Intern Preceptor Program – for students in their last quarter or trimester on the Main (in Davenport, Iowa) or Florida campuses, this intensive internships program places you with a practicing doctor of chiropractic.

 Sports Council – train in off- and on-field settings with local athletes.